richstokes/ZeroConfigDLNA/README.md

 # ZeroConfigDLNA

 Share media from your computer to your TV (or any other UPnP device!) with a single command.
+Runs on Windows, Linux, and MacOS.

 ## Quick Start